cosmos/cosmos-sdk/store/v2/README.md

 The `LoadVersionAndUpgrade` API of the `root.store` allows for adding or removing store keys.
 This is useful for upgrading the chain with new modules or removing old ones.
-The `Rename` feature is deprecated and should not be used in store/v2.
+The `Rename` feature is not supported in store/v2.

 ```mermaid
 sequenceDiagram